thruthesky/easy_packages/easychat/README.md

 ## Password

+NOTE: Password is not supported, yet.

 The password must kept in secret by the Security rules.
 Then, how the user can join the chat room without the help of backend?
 Here is a solution.

-- Since the password is secured, the password must not be saved in chat room document.
+- Since the password must be secured for reading, the password must not be saved in chat room document.
 - So, it is saved under `/chat-room/{roomId}/chat-room-meta/private` document.
 - And, client cannot read the password and when the user enters the password, how the client can check if the password is correct or not?